talon-one/talon_one.rb/docs/ManagementApi.md

 Import allowed values for attribute

 Upload a CSV file containing a list of [picklist values](https://docs.talon.one/docs/product/account/dev-tools/managing-attributes#picklist-values) for the specified attribute.
 The file should be sent as multipart data.
 The import **replaces** the previous list of allowed values for this attribute, if any.
-The CSV file **must** only contain the following column: - `item` (required): the values in your allowed list, for example a list of SKU's.
-An allowed list is limited to 500,000 items.
-Example:  ```text item CS-VG-04032021-UP-50D-10 CS-DV-04042021-UP-49D-12 CS-DG-02082021-UP-50G-07 ```
+The CSV file **must** only contain the following column:  - `item`: The values in your allowed list, for example a list of SKUs.
+An allowed list is limited to 500,000 items.  ## Example  ```text item CS-VG-04032021-UP-50D-10 CS-DV-04042021-UP-49D-12 CS-DG-02082021-UP-50G-07 ```

 ### Example